 Detectable Warnings: Where did those crazy yellow bumps on the sidewalk come from?
-Have you noticed over the last couple years truncated domes going in just about everywhere?
+Have you noticed, over the last couple of years truncated domes going in just about everywhere?
 Annoyingly so at grocery stores where customers gingerly push shopping carts full of fragile eggs and other items over them.
 Even at nightspots where women in heels must tread carefully.
 Read onward to understand what this requirement is and how architects/owners can comply.

 Please also see my main ADA page for training/resources: